 For the annual public hearing, a legal notice is published in the Salem News twice, and notices are posted at City Hall, on SATV, at the Salem Public Library, at the Salem Council on Aging, and the Salem Housing Authority.
 Notices are sent to all City Councillors.
-The notice is posted on the City's website calendar and in City News.
-A press release is also issued.
+The notice is posted on the City's website calendar, legal notices section and in City News.